Herbert Barker (golfer): Military service

 Barker took a two-month leave of absence from the Country Club of Virginia and sailed back to Britain on 30 July 1915 to enlist in the military, joining the Royal Flying Corps.
 He was stationed at South Shields, Seaton Carew, and RNAS Killingholme.

 Death

 Although he told friends he intended to return after the war, Barker never returned to America.
 He died on 14 June 1924 after an extended illness.
 A death certificate, registered two days after his death, in the Sub-District of Brighouse in the County of York, WR, states that he died of "1) Myocarditis-6 months and 2) Auricular Fibrillation-2 months" and also had "Rheumatism 18 years ago".
 The death, which occurred at 23 Clough Lane, Brighouse, was in the presence of his wife, Evelyn Barker.
-The certificate listed Walker's date of death as 14 June 1924, his age as 41 and his occupation as "Timber Merchant", and was certified by A. Latimer Walker MB.
+The certificate listed Barker's date of death as 14 June 1924, his age as 41 and his occupation as "Timber Merchant", and was certified by A. Latimer Walker MB.